pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - Terraform - Tutorial - ASG - Manage AWS Auto Scaling Groups.md

 ```

 - a user data script, which configures the instances to run the `user-data.sh` file in this repository at launch time.
-The user data script installs dependencies and initializes Terramino, a Terraform-skinned Tetris application.
+The user data script installs dependencies and initializes `Terramino`, a Terraform-skinned Tetris application.
 - an Amazon Linux AMI specified by a data source.
 - a security group to associate with the instances.
 The security group (defined later in this file) allows ingress traffic on port 80 and egress traffic to all endpoints.